A Bible Study by Jack Kelley

 On the last day of the feast the High Priest himself would officiate and on this day instead of a silver pitcher one of pure gold would be used.
 The High Priest would be dressed in all his finest and attended by a huge contingent of similarly attired priests, blowing trumpets, singing psalms, and waving palm branches.
 When it was first described to me, I was struck by its beauty and pageantry.
 I’ve since read that extra balconies were set up around the Court of the Priests so more people could observe it.

 One year just as the High Priest was about to pour the water into the ground, a loud voice interrupted the ceremony shouting, “If anyone is thirsty, let him come to me and drink.
-Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.”
-(John 7:37-38) It was Jesus and He was referring to the Holy Spirit, who believers would soon receive.
+Whoever believes in me, as the Scripture has said, streams of living water will flow from within him” (John 7:37-38).
+It was our Lord Jesus and He was referring to the Holy Spirit, who believers would soon receive.
 This caused many to believe that He was indeed Israel’s Messiah.
 (We’re not told what the High Priest’s reaction was, but it couldn’t have been pleasant.)

 Let’s Get Spiritual